Jayed08/sudoku-react/README.md

 ---

 ## 🚀 The Elevator Pitch
-Most Sudoku web games use pre-generated puzzle databases or slow, third-party APIs. **Zen Sudoku Engine** implements a **custom, client-side puzzle generator and solver engine** from scratch.
+Most Sudoku web games use pre-generated puzzle databases or slow, third-party APIs.
+This **React Sudoku Engine** implements a **custom, client-side puzzle generator and solver engine** from scratch.
 By combining recursive backtracking with low-overhead bitmask validations, it creates valid, uniquely solvable grids in milliseconds directly in the user's browser.

 ---